nuniz/Brain-Tumor-Image-Synthesis-and-Classification/README.md

 ## Capsule classifier:

 ### Pickle
-Get the pickle file of the dataset:
+* Make the pickle file of the dataset (as described in the generative model).

-Each element of the pickle is build from 2 fields:
+* Each element of the pickle is build from 2 fields:
-  Image (size of 512x512) and a label (0-2).
+   * Image (size of 512x512) and a label (0-2).

-The elements are append into numpy array and than save into pickle file.
+   * The elements are append into numpy array and than save into pickle file.

-You have to make a pickle of the traninig and the testing datasets.
+* You have to make a pickle of the traninig and the testing datasets.

 ### Flags
 Change the following variables: